juliaguida/oystercard/makersbnb/README.md

 4. Add a README that has:
    * A high level description of the project specification.
    * A user stories section (leave it blank for now).
-5. Start turning the headline [specifications](./specification_and_mockups.md) [into user stories](#turning-a-specification-into-user-stories) and adding these to your README using the [development workflow](../pills/development_workflow.md) to get the README merged into master.
+5. Start turning the headline [specifications](./specification_and_mockups.md) [into user stories](#turning-a-specification-into-user-stories) and adding these to your README using the [development workflow](../pills/development_workflow.md) to get the README merged into the main branch.

 #### Resources
 - User Registration & Auth with ActiveRecord | [YouTube](https://youtu.be/CS1jxw51ENE) | [GitHub](https://github.com/dearshrewdwit/demo_user_auth)